giuse-boccia/ingsw2022-AM17/README.md

 ⚫ -> Will not implement

-### Extra functionalities
+### Extra features
 - **Random nickname generator**: allows the user to participate in a match with a random-chosen username.
 This is possible either clicking on the apposite button in GUI or leaving blank the *username* field when asked
 - **Internationalization**: it's possible to play Eriantys in different languages - currently Italian and English - according to the choice of the user.
-Game language can be chosen from the apposite popup in the login screen (for GUI) or setting a language tag (two letters) in the *game_language* field in `deliveries/Jar/settings.json` file
+Game language can be chosen from the apposite popup in the login screen (for GUI) or setting a language tag (two letters) in the *game_language* field in the `settings.json` file
 - **Game chat**: in GUI, players can communicate through a chat panel which opens up when the corresponding button - in the bottom right of the screen - is pressed
 - **Basic security of the communication**: the user, playing accordingly to the game rules, cannot send "wrong" messages, but, in any case, the server blocks corrupted messages.
-Here are two examples of blocked messages:
-  - every message coming from not logged-in users (even if they pretend to be a logged-in player)
+For example, messages coming from not logged-in users are blocked (even if they pretend to be a logged-in player)
-  - messages related to moves not allowed in the game or in the specific phase of the match

 ## Instructions for use
 To use the application launch the JAR file from a terminal (Linux, MacOS) or Powershell (Windows).